 A total of £35,000 is available annually for grant requests at this level.
 We would anticipate applications at this level being, in the main, small and discrete grants for travel (e.g. for research projects or visits to galleries/exhibitions/artists’ studios/art fairs), professional training courses, the purchase of books and catalogues, or research expenses.

 There are no fixed deadlines for applications in this category.
-Applicants must allow at the very minimum four weeks between the submission of the application and the time by which a decision should be reached.
-Bearing this in mind, if the application includes funding for travel, applicants must allow sufficient time to book tickets that represent the best value for money.
+We ask that you allow at least four weeks between submitting your application and the time by which you need a decision; you should bear this in mind if applying towards travel costs to allow sufficient time to book tickets that represent the best value for money.

 Grants of £1,501 and above

-A total of £40,000 will be available annually in three rounds.
-This will naturally limit the scope of proposals, but the Art Fund hopes that applicants will nonetheless be creative and ambitious, and bold with regard to the amount of funding they request if they feel their ideas warrant significant investment.
+A total of £40,000 will be available annually in three rounds, and it is only in exceptional circumstances that we will offer a grant of more than £5,000.
+This will naturally limit the scope of proposals, but we nonetheless hope you will be creative and ambitious in your application, and bold with regard to the amount of funding you request if you feel your ideas are deserving.

 There are three deadlines per year for applications of £1,501 and above; in February, May and September.
 These deadlines correspond to the meetings of the committee in March, June and October.
 Please telephone the Programmes office on 020 7225 4822 for more information.